FernandoBRdgz/machine_learning_stanford/Week 9/Quiz/Quiz1_Anomaly Detection.md

 * Given a dataset of credit card transactions, identify unusual transactions to flag them as possibly fraudulent.

+* From a large set of primary care patient records, identify individuals who might have unusual health conditions.

+* In a computer chip fabrication plant, identify microchips that might be defective.

 **2. Suppose you have trained an anomaly detection system for fraud detection, and your system that flags anomalies when p(x) is less than ε, and you find on the cross-validation set that it is missing many fradulent transactions (i.e., failing to flag them as anomalies).
 What should you do?**

 * Increase ε